Waking up at 4AM every night can feel frustrating β

 4. Don`t Force Yourself To Sleep

-5. Improve Your Evening Routine
+5. Improve Your Evening Routine To Prevent

 Try to:

-- Stop using screens at least 30-60 minutes before bed,
+- Stop using screens at least 30-60 minutes

-- Dim the lights in the evening
+before bed. - Keep the lights dim in the evening

 - Avoid heavy meals late at night